rhencke/cherow/README.md

 ## API

-Cherow can be used to perform syntactic analysis of Javascript program, or lexical analysis (tokenization).
+Cherow can be used to perform syntactic analysis of Javascript program.

 ```js